 DOE issued an advance notice of proposed rulemaking (ANOPR) in the Federal Register on February 22, 2010, formally initiating the process of developing energy standards for new manufactured housing.

 DOE published a request for information (RFI) regarding energy efficiency standards for manufactured housing.
 78 FR 37995 (June 25, 2013).
-Written comments and information are requested on or before July 25, 2013.
+Written comments and information were requested on or before July 25, 2013.